FirmwGuy/CEP/docs/L0_KERNEL/topics/SERIALIZATION-AND-STREAMS.md

 - `test_serialization_flat_chunk_offset_violation` and `test_serialization_flat_chunk_order_violation` mutate captured frames (recomputing per-record CRCs) and ensure the reader now rejects out-of-order or overlapping chunks.
 - Historical coverage lives in `test_serialization_manifest_history` and the new flat history tests—keep these updated whenever the schema changes.

 By default, every Layer 0 node emits flat frames.
 Federation, replication, archives, and debug tooling all expect this format, so when you update the serializer or add a record type, update the spec and this topic plus the test cases listed above.
-No legacy chunk stream remains in the codebase or the documentation.
+No legacy chunk stream remains in the codebase or the documentation.### Secured Payload Encoding
+- Secured payloads store encrypted and/or compressed bytes directly in RAM.
+The serializer’s payload_chunk carries the exact ciphertext/deflated buffer that secdata sealed, so federation, CPS, and import/export replay the same data without transformation.
+- Each cell_desc now includes the secmeta snapshot (fingerprint, raw/encrypted lengths, codec, AEAD mode, key identifier, nonce, AAD hash) when the payload is secured.
+Readers don’t need to decrypt; they simply stream the bytes and keep the metadata for policy inspection.
+- cep_data_unveil_ro provides temporary plaintext views for enzymes that need them; cep_data_unveil_done zeroizes and frees the scratch buffer immediately.
+The serializer and CPS never invoke unveil—they process the authoritative ciphertext.